Athena Kirk

 Publications

-“What is an ΕΠΙΓΡΑΦΗ in Classical Greece?”
-Petrovic et al.,eds., The Materiality of Text (forthcoming 2018).
+2019 “What is an ΕΠΙΓΡΑΦΗ in Classical Greece?”
+In Petrovic et al.,eds., The Materiality of Text—Placement, Perception, and Presence of Inscribed Texts in Classical Antiquity, 29-47.
+Brill.

-Lucian, “Remarks Addressed to an Illiterate Book-Fancier” (translation).
-Gareth Long, Remarks Addressed to an Illiterate Book-Fancier (Kate Werble Gallery, New York, 2012)
+2012 Translation: Lucian, “Remarks Addressed to an Illiterate Book-Fancier."
+In Gareth Long, Remarks Addressed to an Illiterate Book-Fancier.
+Kate Werble Gallery, New York.

 In the news